carlhelin/carlhelin.github.io/README.md

-# Simple Homepage
+# Simple Homepage (carlhelin.no)

-This is a simple homepage@
+This is a simple homepage

 ## Installation

 To check it out

 ```bash
 git clone https://github.com/carlhelin/Homepage
 ```

-## Usage
-Open the html-file in your preferred browser

 ## License

-Meh
+Sometimes.
+Maybe.
+Who knows.